dshil/blog/content/blog/linux_fight_for_better_health.md

 So, from this result you can get the idea.
 When you decrease brightness of the screen to the minimum level you will be under higher PWM influence.
-For some people it is OK but a little group of people, including me, it will cause the eyes tension and headaches.
-As a result we need to [eliminate LED screen flicker](http://devbraindom.blogspot.com/2013/03/eliminate-led-screen-flicker-with-intel.html) when we work in front of display with a brightness other than the maximum (PWM will be eliminated automatically for the maximum brightness).
+For some people it is OK but for a little group of people, including me, it will cause the eyes tension and headaches.
+As a result we need to [eliminate LED screen flicker](http://devbraindom.blogspot.com/2013/03/eliminate-led-screen-flicker-with-intel.html) when we work in front of display with a brightness which differs from the maximum (PWM will be eliminated automatically for the maximum brightness).
 You just need to chose the desired PWM frequency:

 ```sh
 sudo intel_reg_write 0xC8254 0x3d103d1 # 1000Hz in my case